wolframkriesing/test-stitcher/README.md

 - `./run.sh /bin/bash` to enter the docker container that contains the environment and the app
 - `./run.sh npm i` to install all the dependencies
 - `./run.sh npm test` to run the tests
-- `./run.sh npm run parse-files <path/to/testfile.js>` to parse the test descriptions out of the given file and write it to stdout
+- `./run.sh npm run parse-files <path/to/testfile.js>` (many files are separated by a space) to parse the test descriptions out of the given file and write it to stdout
 - if you want to have multiple terminals for entering the docker container, you can use `docker exec -it test-stitcher /bin/bash`